 How to Secure a Windows Server

 A network is two or more computers and/or network devices (e.g., printer, switch, hub, router) connected to the Internet or a LAN.
-Because the Windows 2000 or higher server is connected to the Internet or to a local or wide area network, the emphasis for securing the data on this server is placed on physical security of the server, controlling access to the data, and protecting the data from unauthorized access across the wire.
+Because the Windows server is connected to the Internet or to a local or wide area network, the emphasis for securing the data on this server is placed on physical security of the server, controlling access to the data, and protecting the data from unauthorized access across the wire.

 Physical Security of a Server on a Network